statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No /etc/hosts file.
 You can even share your sites publicly using local tunnels.
 We use it, it's brilliant.

+_Note: Valet supports an out-of-the-box Statamic installation.
+Subdirectory installs don't work at the moment._

 ### Windows: WAMP

 If you happen to be of the Microsoft persuasion, [WAMP](http://www.wampserver.com/en/) is a good choice, and pretty similar to MAMP.
 So we hear.